ArrogantGao/Personal_Materials/job_talk/main.typ

 === Summary

-We applied the modern tensor network techniques to solve the probabilistic inference tasks.
+We applied the modern tensor network techniques to solve the probabilistic inference tasks, including contraction order optimization, automatic differentiation, generic tensor network, and GPU acceleration.
+It is shown that with these techniques, a exponential speedup is achieved against the traditional solvers.

 Advantages:
-- Powerful contraction order optimization tools
+- powerful contraction order optimization tools
-- Automatic differentiation techniques
+- automatic differentiation techniques
-- Easily accelerated by GPU
+- easily accelerated by GPU

 Disadvantages:
-- Exact inference can not handle ultra-large scale problems
+- exact inference can not handle ultra-large scale problems
-- The contraction order optimization only uses the structural information
+- the contraction order optimization only uses the structural information

 == Automatic Discovery of the Optimal Branching Rules

 === Failure of tensor network method

+Similar techniques are alos used in combinatorial optimization problems#footnote(text(12pt)[*X.-Z. Gao*, X.-F. Li, J.-G. Liu, arXiv:, (2024), also see #link("https://github.com/QuEraComputing/GenericTensorNetworks.jl")],) #footnote(text(12pt)[J.-G. Liu, X. Gao, M. Cain, M. D. Lukin, and S.-T. Wang, SIAM J. Sci.
+Comput., 45 (2023), pp. A1239–A1270],), such as the maximum independent set (MIS) problem, which can be solved by tropical TN.

-Maximum independent set (MIS) problem: given a graph, find the largest subset of vertices such that no two vertices are connected by an edge.
-Can be solved by tropical TN.
+MIS problem: given a graph, find the largest subset of vertices such that no two vertices are connected by an edge.

 A simple problem: MIS on complete graph.